What Is a Bookkeeping Journal? What is a Daybook?

 Example Ledger Entries

-Historically, when journals and ledgers were bound notebooks, and entries were handwritten, journal data were posted into ledgers only periodically.
-As a result, account balances were known only through the most recent posting.
-Today, however, accounting system software can update ledger accounts more or less continuously.
-As a result, account balances in the ledger are always current.
+Historically, when journals and ledgers were sewn-page notebooks, and bookkeepers and accountants made entries by hand, with pen and ink, accountants posted journal data into ledgers only periodically.
+That meant that they knew account balances only through the most recent posting.
+Software systems, however, usually update ledger accounts frequently or even continuously.
+Thus, running account balances in the ledger are always current, or nearly so, as Exhibit 4, below, suggests.